 - Use the Document pull down menu to navigate to the document you would like to work on.

-- Select a Page to Transcribe, selecting any Page with the In Progress status.
-(Ready for Review and Completed indcates pages that have already been transcribed.)
-This will open up that page in a separate tab.
+- Select a Page to Transcribe; this will open up that page in a separate tab.

 - A frame will appear where the pencil was with a set of ascending numbers.
 Each of those numbers represents a line of text to transcribe.
 Click next to the first line.
-The image above will go to that line and you can then begin to transcribe it.
+The image above will go to that line and you can then begin to transcribe the highlighted text.